 You might have heard this piece of advice: Cut carbs drastically to enter ketosis.
 Doing this will likely wreak havoc on your hormones.
 Not to mention, it will leave you feeling exhausted and unable to perform most of your daily tasks.

 Doing keto slowly gives your body time to adjust to your new macros.
-If you haven’t figured them out yet, you can use our keto calculator that gets the right keto macros for women.
+If you haven’t figured them out yet, you can use a keto calculator that gets the right keto macros for women.

 A realistic plan would be to limit carbs to 150 grams per day instead of 50 grams.
 Do this for the first week on keto.
 Then lower it to 100 grams in your second week until you can comfortably limit yourself to 50 grams or less.